 GUIDANCE ON USE OF EQUIPMENT

-A large proportion of the equipment used on DMS sites could under certain conditions present a significant risk to personnel health and safety and is used on a regular basis, such as drills, lathes and grinding equipment.
+A large proportion of the equipment used on [COMPANY NAME] sites could under certain conditions present a significant risk to personnel health and safety and is used on a regular basis, such as drills, lathes and grinding equipment.
 Although a risk assessment is carried out prior to each use of the equipment general guidance on commonly used equipment is presented in this section.
-A suitable & sufficient risk assessment, covered by the relevant ISSOW certificate, of the proposed activities should be undertaken, and any precautions/controls identified should be implemented before work commences.
+A suitable & sufficient risk assessment and permit to work (where applicable) for the proposed activities should be undertaken, and any precautions/controls identified should be implemented before work commences.

 High Pressure Water Jetting